 The economy of Zanzibar mostly characterized by small enterprises (less than 10 employments), medium enterprises (10 and bellow 50 number of employments) and a low number of large enterprises where most of them are owned by the public.
-Most of the small and medium enterprises established in Zanzibar are facing the different challenges[15].
+Most of the small and medium enterprises established in Zanzibar are facing the different challenges[12].

 Record keeping, keeping of records in enterprises is very important issues for the better performance of the sector, keeping of employment and financial records is considered important only in registered establishment, but it is also important to un registered business.
 The table below 8.
 Showing the establishment which use to keep record and those do not keep.
 The table below shows that only 17.1% of non-governmental formal entity keeps both financial records and employment records.
 And the remaining entity some either keep employments records or financial records.
 Moreover, in region wise showing that only two region Kusini Unguja (South Unguja) keep 24.2% and Mjini Unguja (Urban Unguja) keeps 23.0% which make the higher proportions of the of an entity keeping both financial records and employment records.
 This is to conclude that number of the business in Zanzibar (82.9%) keeps either financial or employments record and only few (17.1%) keeps records in finance and employments.
+As argued by Saifuddin (2020)[2] keeping record in doing business is very important because it help to assess the performance of the business.